International Article Number: EAN-13 barcode example

 The complete EAN-13 code is thus: 4 003994 155486.

 Decoding

-By using the barcode center marker, it is possible for a barcode scanner to scan just one half of the barcode at a time.
-This allows reconstruction of the code by means of a helical scan of the barcode by an angle of approximately 45 degrees.
+By utilizing the barcode's center marker, a scanner can decode an International Article Number (EAN) by scanning one half of the barcode at a time through a helical scan at a 45-degree angle.
+This method reconstructs the full code from partial scans, useful when the barcode is obscured or damaged.
+Error detection algorithms, such as checksum verification, play a crucial role by identifying and correcting scanning errors, ensuring accurate decoding.
+Additionally, modern scanners often employ omnidirectional scanning, enhancing their ability to read barcodes at various angles.

+These scanners also leverage the symmetrical structure of EAN-13, allowing decoding from either direction.
+Error detection algorithms, like the Luhn algorithm, commonly used in checksum calculations, verify the integrity of the data scanned.
+If errors are detected, the scanner can either alert the user or attempt correction, improving the reliability of scanning in dynamic or less-than-ideal conditions.

 Japanese Article Number

 Japanese Article Number (JAN) is a barcode standard compatible with the EAN.
+It is a subset of EAN.
 Use of the JAN standard began in 1978.
 Originally, JAN was issued a flag code (EAN's number system) of 49.
 In 1992, JAN was newly issued an additional flag code of 45.
 In January 2001 the manufacturer code changed to 7 digits (9 digits including the flag code) for new companies.